oortcloud/unofficial-meteor-faq/README.md

 You can do something similar with `update` to for example simulate a synthetic `updatedAt` field.

-Avoid the tempation to use `allow` for this, there's no guarantee it will run (only one `allow` needs to be successful for the `insert` to go ahead).
+Avoid the tempation to use `allow` for this, as there's no guarantee it will run (only one `allow` needs to be successful for the `insert` to go ahead).

-Alternatively, Mathieu Bouchard (@matb33) has some more complex code to achieve this in a more integrated way [here](https://gist.github.com/matb33/5258260).
-Ideally in the future core will support something like this.
+Until [the feature gets implemented in core](https://github.com/matb33/meteor-collection-hooks/issues/92), Mathieu Bouchard (@matb33) has published [collection-hooks](https://github.com/matb33/meteor-collection-hooks).

 ### How do I know when my subscription is "ready" and not still loading?